wunderwuzzi23/blog/content/posts/2022/log4shell-and-request-forgery-attacks.md

 ---

-The last weeks of 2021 got quite interesting for security professionals.
+The last weeks of 2021 got quite interesting for security professionals and software engineers  .

 Apache's [log4j library](https://logging.apache.org/log4j/2.x/) and its now prominent [Java Naming and Directory Interface support](https://docs.oracle.com/javase/tutorial/jndi/overview/index.html), which enables easy remote code execution, made the news across the industry.

-What makes Log4Shell scary is the widespread adoption of the log4j library amongst Java applications, and the ease of remote exploitation.
+What makes Log4Shell scary is the widespread adoption of the Log4j library amongst Java applications, and the ease of remote exploitation.

 **A dangerous combination.**